ernestoagc/message-api/README.md

 #### **5. demo**
-I've deploy these application on heroku.
-You could test with this url:
+I've deploy these application on heroku. if you want to test online replace: http://localhost:8600  to https://messageangular.herokuapp.com